This homemade pick-up sticks game is made from freebie takeout chopsticks!

 - Sealer (optional)

-First I tried several different ways of dying the chopsticks, including a “bath” of liquid watercolour paint and water.
-The colours were too pale, so I went for the direct method of painting them instead.
+First I tried several different ways of dying the chopsticks, including a “bath” of liquid watercolor paint and water.
+The colors were too pale, so I went for the direct method of painting them instead.
 At first I put them in a long thin box and swirled the sticks around in some paint, and re-washing the box after each paint.
 After a while I switched to resealable bags, which was an improvement as it was quicker, mess free AND I could get my son to help.

 After the sticks had been coated I carefully placed them on a cooling rack, turning every now and then so they didn’t get stuck.

 Once they were dry I used the same bag method to cover them in a sealer.
 I happened to have a lot of Sparkle Mod Podge in stock – and although the sparkle isn’t necessary it gave the sticks a really nice finish.
 I left them to dry on the cooling rack again.